 For example, you could make a park pass reservation for Animal Kingdom, rope drop and finish almost all of Animal Kingdom by lunchtime (check out advanced strategies for riding Avatar Flight of Passage to minimize your wait time there).
-Then you could park hop over to Hollywood Studios and ride everything except for Rise of the Resistance.
-Then, if you get an early boarding group for Rise of the Resistance on another day you can finish Hollywood Studios and then park hop over to Epcot or the Magic Kingdom.
+Then you could park hop over to Hollywood Studios and ride everything including even Star Wars: Rise of the Resistance if you’re willing to purchase an Individual Lightning Lane.

-Essentially, with the park hopper and with Disney’s current limited offerings, you want to be strategic about how you plan your park passes.
+Essentially, with the park hopper and with Disney’s still somewhat limited offerings in some parks, you want to be strategic about how you plan your park passes.
 You’ll be able to save a lot of time with just a little bit of pre-planning.

 Check park availability on the day of for last minute cancellations

 If you don’t get a park pass reservation you want, don’t fret.
-Just like with dining, there are plenty of last minute cancellations and changes.
+Just like with dining reservations, there are plenty of last minute cancellations and changes.
 Even during busy times, check the night before and in the morning to see if you can change your park reservation at the last minute.
 There are thousands of reservations each day, so some people are bound to change their minds.

 Book Park Pass Reservations as soon as you can

-This last tip isn’t quite advanced but is a good reminder for the procrastinators out there.
+This tip isn’t quite advanced but is a good reminder for the procrastinators out there.
 As soon as you’ve booked your tickets, hotel reservation, or your Disney package, make your park reservations!
 There’s no reason to wait with demand increasing.
-Changing your reservations is as easy as cancelling and reserving a new one.
+Changing your reservations is as easy as making a modification now.
 You’ll be much happier you made reservations early than realizing you can’t get the reservations you want later.